lakshmimon/lakmon/README.md

 ###     contains a flowchart in which we determine whether the value inputted is greater or less than 100.
 ## 3. Filename: Python.png is a program in Python
 ###     developed to determine whether a number is greater or less than 100.
+## Network Design
+This network diagram uses a star topology because it's simple, easy to expand, and all devices connect to a central router.
+The diagram includes two computers, a router, and a printer.